ibrahimcg/ceng495-the1/README.md

 Only admins can create new items.
 Only admins can remove items and users.

 I hold both reviews and ratings under one field named "reviews" in both items and users.
 But I divided "reviews" to two subfields.
 One being the "rating" and second being the "content" which is the review comment.
+When a rating is given, the "rating" subfield of "reviews" is filled.
+If only the review comment is given then I hold them in "content" subfield of the rating.
+I designed like this in order to utilize MongoDB's stretchability.